 Select one of the resolutions from the drop-down menu for each stream.
+Click Set to apply the changes.

 4.4.10 Encoder Statistics

 This section gives the user information about the bit rate of the device.
 For each scene, it is possible to determine the best target/max bit rate through the graphic shown.